underlines/awesome-ml/llm-tools.md

 - [Screen Pipe](https://github.com/louis030195/screen-pipe) library providing screen, audio and microphone capture stored in an embedding DB and used during query time via a web and desktop frontend as a rewind ai or windows copilot alternative
 - [gollama](https://github.com/sammcj/gollama) command line tool to manage ollama models and linking them to LMStudio
 - [gpt_mobile](https://github.com/Taewan-P/gpt_mobile) android mobile app to chat with multiple LLMs at once supporting BYOK for OpenAI, Anthropic and Gemini API with local chat history
+- [llm](https://github.com/simonw/llm) is a CLI utility and Python library that facilitates interaction with LLMs, both remotely and locally, offering functionalities such as running prompts, storing results, generating embeddings and more

 ## Web GUIs